idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 **Career Growth Plans**

 Forward looking and a good place to discuss what opportunities are required, and what major development areas should be tackled, and what's required to meet the next career level.
+[I.M.Wright gives some excellent insights](https://imwrightshardcode.com/2021/11/whats-your-career-plan/)

 Each employee has a career growth plan (CGP).
 This is a document with open ended questions like:

 - What are you most proud of?
 - What is most draining?
 - What are your short, medium and long term career goals?
+- What are the steps to get there?
+- What are your gaps between now and the next step?

-This document also has the list of expectations for the current level, and next level.
+To help with the last two questions, this document has the list of expectations for the current level, and next level.
+For each expectation, you fill in your self assessment of where you are at on the expectations relative to level, sometimes it's below, at or above.
+This is great tool to ensure you and those supporting you are in sync, and that they can best support you.

 **Pre writing Review Self Assessments**